libthinkpad/libthinkpad/doc/README.md

 disable via the SYSTEMD CMake flag. <br>
 However, disabling systemd support also cripples the power management system of the library. <br>

+*Note about X11:* In order to exclude all the X11 features define THINKPAD_LEAN_AND_MEAN before you <br>
+include the libthinkpad header.

 In the future, we will support *ALL* init systems. <br>

 __Building the library__: